MadisonBarks/GlobalChat/README.md

 A Bukkit plugin that enables global private messaging across a single BungeeCord server, or a cluster.

 --
-All approved builds will be in the ```dist/``` directory.
+All approved builds will be in the ```dist/``` directory (Only the latest one), and in releases (latest + previous).

-This library has no dependencies.
+This plugin has no dependencies.
 Use it as-is.

 WARNING.
-THIS LIBRARY IS IN ALPHA.
+THIS PLUGIN IS IN ALPHA.
 USE AT YOUR OWN RISK.
 ========================================================